Once considered a North African delicacy, couscous is now eaten all over the world.

-It can also be combined with vegetables or another grain, such as quinoa, brown rice or farro, to add more nutrients and amino acids to your diet.
+It can also be combined with another grain such as quinoa, brown rice or farro, as well as vegetables, to add more nutrients and amino acids to your diet.

 Summary Couscous is simple to prepare and takes on the taste of other ingredients, making it an easy addition to meals.

 While couscous contains some nutrients, you should consider a few things before consuming it.

 Semolina flour is made by grinding the endosperm of durum wheat.
 It’s considered a high-gluten product.

 Since couscous is made from semolina flour, it contains gluten.
 This makes it off limits for those with a gluten allergy or intolerance.